Azure/bicep-registry-modules/avm/res/event-grid/domain/README.md

 </details>
 <p>

-### Example 4: _Using large parameter set_
+### Example 4: _WAF-aligned_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>